Ray-Young/ray-young.github.io/2016-09-07-First-Week-at-Boston.md

 Beijing.
 Both Boston and Beijing has a long history, which makes it hard to build modern traffic due to the ancient buildings.
 ![railway][5]

-### Setup
+### Move in
-Setup a room just like setup a development environment.
+Move in a room just like setup a development environment.
 The most difficult part in programming is not write a complex algorithm, but seting up the development environment.
 So as assemble the furniture and clean up the room.
 Let's see the result of my work.
 ![roomPicture][6]

 ![roomPicture][7]

 ![roomPicture][8]

-### Awesome Amazon
-I bought the bed, mattress and chair from Amazon.
-While on August 31, it said the bed was lost.
-On Sep 1st, it said the mattress was lost.
-On Sep 2nd, it said the char was lost.
-Hooooooooooooooooooooooooooly shit, Fuck UPS.
-Amazon promise to resend these items to me, but I still slept on the floor for two days.

-The best part is, On 5th Sep, all these items arrived...
-Fuckkkkkkkkkkkkkkkkkkkkkkk UPS again.
-So after all, I have to send back all these items to Amazon...

 ### To be continue
 ~~~